luis-sa-ubi-2000/luis-sa-ubi-2000/README.md

 ## Hi there, welcome to my repository of projects done until now! 👋

-#### I took the Specialist Technician course in Information Systems Technologies and Programming at ATEC in 2019.
-I interned and worked at Indra as a Programming Technician from September 2019 to February 2020.
-I completed a Bachelor's degree in Computer Engineering at the University of Beira Interior and collaborated in the junior company STAR JE as a Web Developer.
+#### I describe myself as an professional passionate about information technology, with experience in web development, programming, and technical support.
+I completed the Specialist Technician course in Information Systems Technologies and Programming at ATEC in 2019.
+I interned at Indra as a Programming Technician and contributed as a Web Developer at STAR JE while completing my Bachelor's degree in Computer Engineering at the University of Beira Interior.

+Collaborated as an IT Support Technician for the European Elections and currently, I am a Superior IT Technician at STCP.
+I am always looking for new challenges to apply and expand my knowledge, believing that the technology sector is crucial for transforming businesses and improving lives.

 ***Links*** 🔗:
 - LinkedIn: [Luís Sá](https://www.linkedin.com/in/luís-afonso-sá/)